Top 5 Coastal & Beach House Flooring Ideas for Breezy Living

 Natural fiber rugs, bamboo blinds, white ceramics, soft blue throws, driftwood art, cotton bedding.

-Sandbar Oak captures that golden-hour glow on wet sandâwarm, luminous, and utterly coastal.
-Slightly deeper than Laguna Sand and lighter than Seaboard Oak, it sits in the sweet spot that coastal designers love.
-The natural oak grain has enough variation to feel authentic without being busy.
+Chester Hills captures that golden-hour glow on warm, dry sand—soft, luminous, and utterly coastal.
+Its mellow tan tone sits in the sweet spot that coastal designers love, with natural wood grain that has just enough variation to feel authentic without being busy.

-Golden-hour warmth in extra-wide planks.
+Soft tan with authentic wood grain.
 Coastal character that bridges beach and transitional design.

 Best For: